-This rentrée has made me worry even more about the kids and I have found it quite stressful.
-The older two are now really branching out and don’t come home very much and together with all the usual problems of adjusting there have been cars and the riots to worry about.
+This rentrée des classes has made me worry even more about the kids and I have found it quite stressful.
+The older two are now really branching out and don’t come home very much.
+Together with all the usual problems of adjusting, there have been cars and the riots to worry about.

-As for the next in line he is at a Catholic university in Angers so no striking allowed there!
-He was determined to find it all himself so I spent several days on Mappy and Google being a sort of GPS while he screamed down his portable about how he lost he was.
-Trying to be responsible parents we had his 205 checked over for the rentrée with new tyres and a brake once over and the bill was more than the car was worth!
-However, this didn’t prevent the brake pipe bursting in the middle of the traffic in centre ville in Angers so I had more roaring down the phone as he let off steam about limping the car back to the university residence with no brakes.
+As for the next in line, he is at a Catholic university in Angers, so no striking allowed there!
+He was determined to find it all himself so I spent several days on Mappy and Google being a sort of GPS while he screamed down his portable about how lost he was.
+Trying to be responsible parents we had his 205 checked over for the rentrée with new tyres and a brake once over, and the bill was more than the car was worth!
+However, this didn’t prevent the brake pipe bursting in the middle of the traffic in the centre ville in Angers, so I had more roaring down the phone as he let off steam about limping the car back to the university residence with no brakes.
 And of course, no big city garage will rush to mend the damn thing so he can’t come home at the weekend as there is no direct public transport and it is either a bus from Mayenne to Laval to Angers or a train to Le Mans to Evron.
-But hey – it doesn’t matter any way as there has been no fuel this week in Angers apart from at Carrefour off the route péripherique (Paris direction) and I am not brave enough to direct him there!
+But hey – it doesn’t matter anyway as there has been no fuel this week in Angers apart from at Carrefour off the route péripherique (Paris direction) and I am not brave enough to direct him there!